x10-lang/XASDI/README.md

-## IBM X10-based Agent Simulation on Distributed Infrastructure (XASDI)
+## X10-based Agent Simulation on Distributed Infrastructure (XASDI)

 ### About XASDI